Puget Sound region: Political geography

-Based on commuting patterns, the adjacent metropolitan areas of Olympia, Bremerton, and Mount Vernon, along with a few smaller satellite urban areas, are grouped together in the CSA.
+Based on commuting patterns, the adjacent metropolitan areas of Olympia, Bremerton, and Mount Vernon, along with a few smaller satellite urban areas, are grouped together in a wider labor market region known as the Seattle–Tacoma combined statistical area (CSA), which encompasses most of the Puget Sound region.
 The population of this wider region is 4,269,349—almost two-thirds of Washington's population—as of 2012.
 The Seattle CSA is the 12th largest CSA, and the 13th largest primary census statistical area in the country.
 The additional metropolitan and micropolitan areas included are: